-We hear and talk about Vintage often, but what do we actually mean when we say ‘Vintage’?
+We hear and talk about ‘Vintage’ often, but what do we actually mean by the term?

 The word ‘Vintage’ was first used in the early 15th century.
 It was taken from the Old French vendage, meaning wine harvest.
 Whenever we talk about vintage wine we talk about wine from particular harvest, or crop.

 This word today is used not only in relation to wine, but also when describing other items from the past, like clothing, or furniture.